 “I create music to affect the emotions of other people.
 The more people I’m able to affect, the better off I am!”

 If MacLeod’s goal is to be heard, he is certainly succeeding.
-His compositions have been used by popular YouTube stars like The Yogscast and h3h3productions, and many MacLeod-scored videos have received millions of views (The video below is my personal favorite viral video that uses a MacLeod track.)
+His compositions have been used by popular YouTube stars like The Yogscast and h3h3productions, and many MacLeod-scored videos have received millions of views (The clip below is my personal favorite viral video that uses a MacLeod track.)

 Each year, he has “hundreds” of interactions with the creators who use his work. “[It] feels like I’ve won!” he says of his music’s popularity.
 “I create music to affect the emotions of other people.
 The more people I’m able to affect, the better off I am!”